apache/pekko/docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 down of the Cluster you have to enable Classic remoting.
 Later, you can plan for a full shutdown and
 @ref:[migrate from classic remoting to Artery](#migrating-from-classic-remoting-to-artery) as a separate step.

-Explicitly disable Artery by setting property `akka.remote.artery.enabled` to `false`.
-Further, any configuration under `akka.remote` that is specific to classic remoting needs to be moved to `akka.remote.classic`.
+Explicitly disable Artery by setting property `pekko.remote.artery.enabled` to `false`.
+Further, any configuration under `pekko.remote` that is specific to classic remoting needs to be moved to `pekko.remote.classic`.
 To see which configuration options are specific to classic search for them in: @ref:[`akka-remote/reference.conf`](../general/configuration-reference.md#config-akka-remote).

 If you have a [Lightbend Subscription](https://www.lightbend.com/lightbend-subscription) you can use our [Config Checker](https://doc.akka.io/docs/akka-enhancements/current/config-checker.html) enhancement to flag any settings that have not been properly migrated.